 Pearl Academy M. Des 2025

 CEED is one of the most reputed and strategic examinations in Design, conducted annually.
-The ticket to enrolling in one of India's premier Master of Design programs is the CEED admission exam.
-This briefing will provide a strategic roadmap that will help students prepare for CEED in 3 months.
-This article will guide students in honing their analytical, visual, and design thinking skills to perform well in every exam section.
-This comprehensive program will prepare students to boldly present their design skills and guarantee a spot in the best design schools.
-The registration for CEED exam has started and the exam is scheduled for January 19, 2025.
-CEED admit card is released on 3rd Jan, 2025.
-Aspirants can download their CEED admit card 2025 at ceed.iitb.ac.in.
+The ticket to enrolling in one of India's premier Master of Design programs is the CEED exam.
+This briefing will provide a strategic roadmap that will help students prepare for CEED 2026 in 3 months.
+This article will guide students in bettering their analytical, visual, and design thinking skills to perform well in every exam section.

 We identified some topics with good weightage that had repeatedly been asked in the last 5 years.
 In this article, we will try to answer your question to determine the focus areas for NAT, MSQ, or MCQ, along with tips to excel and perform best in Section B.

-To prepare for CEED in 3 months 2025, students should take a look at the list on important topics first comprising of good weightage in the exam.
+To prepare for CEED in 3 months 2026, students should take a look at the list on important topics first according to the CEED exam syllabus, comprising of good weightage in the exam.
 The topics are as follows.

 1b.
 Water & Mirror Image of the Given Object